hollowmatt/GoPSP/algorithms/README.md

 ```

 ## Chapter 6: Breadth-first Search
-The sixth chapter traverses a graph using breadth-first to find a result
+The sixth chapter traverses a graph using breadth-first to find a result, it uses
+graphs or trees as the underlying data structure.
+This algorithm is in /breadth/bfirst.go